burwei/sgl/README.md

  - Group

 ### OpenGL Program structure
-Modern OpenGL program can be roughly divided into two parts, CPU program and GPU program (shader program).
+Modern OpenGL program can be roughly divided into two parts, CPU program and GPU programs.

 The CPU program contains two parts, setup and main loop.
 In setup part we call ```sgl.Init()```, which will lock the current thread and init OpenGL and GLFW.
 GLFW is the library that handles the graph output and device input, such as window, keyboard, mouse, joystick and so on.
 Variable assignment, input callback settings and all things we should prepared before starting the main loop will be in the setup part.
 The main loop is ```for !window.ShouldClose() {}``` loop.
 In main loop part we render the objects.
 Before and after the rendering, we call ```sgl.BeforeDrawing()``` and ```sgl.AfterDrawing()``` to clean, swap buffers and poll events.

-The GPU program (shader program) is written in GLSL.
-One program object can contain multiple shaders, but usually we use the program object that contains one vertex shader and one fragment shader.
+The GPU programs contains also two part, Program Object and shaders.
+Program Object is used in render operation and it's also the "Program" that SimpleGL refers to when calling APIs like ```sgl.Object.PrepareProgram()``` and ```slg.ObjectSetProgramVar()``` and so on.
+Shaders are written in GLSL, and are used to determine how to draw the vertices.
+One Program Object can combine multiple shaders to do the rendering work, but we only attach a vertex shader and a fragment shader on it in SimpleGL (so far).
 Vertex shader calculates the positions of vertices and fragment shader calculates the colors of fragments.

-The GPU program is prepared in ```Object.PrepareProgram()```, and the variables of the GPU program are updated when calling ```Object.Render()```.
+The above is just a simplified introduction.
 To know more about how OpenGL works, see [OpenGL rendering pipeline overview](https://www.khronos.org/opengl/wiki/Rendering_Pipeline_Overview).

 ### Object
-sgl.Object is an interface that represents a object with specific vertex shader and fragment shader that can be render on the window after it gets the program variables and vertex array it needs.
+sgl.Object is an interface that represents a object with specific shaders that can be render on the window after it gets the program variables and vertex array it needs.

 sgl.Object + program variables + vertex array = visuable object